 - Plaster: Intumescent paint for plaster is designed to increase the fire performance of a lath and plaster or plasterboard wall/ceiling.
 Standard lath and plaster walls or ceilings are generally assumed to have a fire performance of around 20 minutes if in good condition.
 Our intumescent paint is designed and tested to increase the fire performance up to 60 minutes with a thickness of paint applied of just 0.25mm or ¼ of a mm.

 Specification and Estimations for Intumescent Paint for Steel and its Application

 Intumescent paints are the most common form of fire protection to steel.
 This is because of how widely available the products are and how cheap they are.
 Intumescent paints and coatings are available in Water and Solvent based forms with fire ratings of 30, 60, 90 and 120 minute utilising thin film intumescent technology and thick film intumescent technology.
 We can also supply non-reactive fire protection up to 4 hours using cementitious sprays or boarding systems.

 Application of Intumescent steel paints is very easy.
 You can apply the paint using a brush or spray machine.
 Typically brush application is up to 500 microns per coat and spray is 1000 microns per coat.
 It is important that drying times are adhered to before application of the second or third coat to ensure the paint will protect the steel.
 During application a Wet Film Gauge is used to measure the thickness of each coat of paint.
-These gauges are supplied free of charge to all of our customers.
+We can supply these gauges as well as the paint itself.

 Do I need a topcoat?